Maplewood, Portland, Oregon: Business

-Maplewood is almost exclusively a residential neighborhood with most commercial businesses along its outer edge; however, it includes several small businesses like Maplewood Coffee & Tea within its borders.
+Maplewood is almost exclusively a residential neighborhood with most commercial businesses along its outer edge; however, it includes several small businesses like within its borders.

 Neighborhood attractions

 Well-hidden April Hill park contains a play structure, a soccer field, and a few trails leading to Woods Creek.
 Across 45th Ave from the neighborhood on its Northern corner is Gabriel Park and the Southwest Community Center.
 Just outside the neighborhood's Western edge is the Garden Home Recreation Center.
-The Alpenrose Dairy is just to the North of the neighborhood, down Shattuck Road.

 Worship

 The only church in the center of the neighborhood is West Hills Friends Church (a Quaker church, Oregon Meeting).
 There are several churches on the outskirts of Maplewood: St. Luke Lutheran Church (ELCA) and St. John Fisher Catholic Church near Vermont or 45th Avenue, and Multnomah Presbyterian Churchare on 45th Avenue.

 Education

 There are several elementary schools in the neighborhood: Maplewood Elementary School, a K-5 school in the Portland Public Schools district, and St. John Fisher, a Roman Catholic school.